DaveMcW/burner-fuel-bonus/README.md

 ---
 Burner inserters and machines run faster if their fuel has an acceleration bonus.

-Supported burner buildings include:
-* Inserters
-* Furnaces
-* Mining drills
-* Assembling machines*
-* Labs*
-* Pumps*
-* Radars*

-\*Not available in vanilla Factorio
+Burner inserter - faster rotation

+Stone furnace and steel furnace - faster crafting speed

+Burner mining drill - faster mining speed

+Also applies to modded buildings!

+Burner assembling machine - faster crafting speed

+Burner lab - faster research speed

+Burner pump - faster pump speed

+Burner radar - faster scanning speed

 ### Uninstalling
 ---
-It is recommended to turn off the mod using mod settings before removing it from a map.
+Before removing the mod from a map, it is recommended to turn off bonuses using Settings -> Mod settings.
 Otherwise your burner buildings may be deleted.

 ![Mod settings](docs/settings.png)